 The vestryperson for christian learning works with the staff and parish volunteers to plan and implement a wide array of educational programs for parishioners of all ages.
 These include the church school curricula and various classes offered to adults.

-Teaching in the church school: The church school at St. Andrew’s is staffed by volunteers who bring a wide variety of gifts to their ministry with children.
+Teaching in the church school: During COVID-19 restrictions, St. Andrew’s offers a variety of formation opportunities for young families, including weekly lessons on Zoom, homemade Bible videos and activities, and monthly home formation materials and lessons.
+The church school at St. Andrew’s home formation programs are co-created by volunteers who bring a wide variety of gifts to their ministry with children.
 Interested parishioners need not be parents themselves, or have children in the program to teach in the church school.
 A desire to share one’s faith with others and to witness to the love of God in a patient and flexible way is all that is required.
-Numerous opportunities for involvement exist—teachers, teaching assistants and coordinators, special events coordinators, substitute teachers, chaplains, musicians, and administrative helpers.
+Numerous opportunities for involvement exist!